Imitation Learning Teaching Agents by Watching Experts

 })

-GATO (Reed et al., 2022): DeepMind’s generalist agent used behavioral cloning across 600+ tasks — playing games, captioning images, controlling robots — all with a single transformer trained on demonstrations.
+GATO (Reed et al., 2022): DeepMind’s generalist agent used behavioral cloning across 600+ tasks (playing games, captioning images, controlling robots) with a single transformer trained on demonstrations.

 Learning from Language Feedback (2023-2024): Instead of action demonstrations, agents learn from natural language corrections.
 Papers like “Reflexion” (Shinn et al., 2023) show agents improving by processing verbal feedback, a form of linguistic imitation learning.

-AgentTrek (2024): Automated pipeline that generates web agent training data from documentation, achieving strong behavioral cloning results without human demonstrations — addressing the data bottleneck.
+AgentTrek (2024): Automated pipeline that generates web agent training data from documentation, achieving strong behavioral cloning results without human demonstrations.
+This directly addresses the data bottleneck.

 Agent Trajectory Distillation (2024-2025): Distilling GPT-4-level agent traces into smaller models.
 Techniques like FireAct (Chen et al., 2023) fine-tune smaller LLMs on expert agent trajectories, achieving 77% of GPT-4 performance at a fraction of the cost.